-Ruling Coalition MPs in the Republika Srpska (RS) entity Parliament rejected the Inquiry Board’s conclusion on the death of David Dragicevic.
-The Inquiry Board was formed by the decision of the RS Parliament with the aim of analysing all the relevant facts in connection with the death of Dragicevic.
+The ruling coalition MPs in the Republika Srpska (RS) entity Parliament rejected the Inquiry Board’s conclusion on the death of David Dragicevic.
+The Inquiry Board was formed by the decision of the RS Parliament with the aim of analyzing all the relevant facts in connection with the death of Dragicevic.

 The caucuses of the Alliance of Independent Social Democrats (SNSD), the Democratic People’s Alliance (DNS), the Socialist Party (SP) and two independent MPs suggested that the conclusions not be adopted because the RS National Assembly (RSNA) would thus step out of its competencies.
 Instead, they suggested the following conclusion:

 "The RS National Assembly expects the RS Prosecution and other law-enforcement agencies to treat the case of David Dragicevic in accordance with their legally prescribes competencies and to act in accordance with the regulations of the Criminal Procedure Code, which will oblige other institutions to act accordingly."

 One of the conclusions of the session was also that the National Assembly concluded the prosecutors in the case made numerous errors and the RSNA demands that the High Judicial and Prosecutorial Council of Bosnia and Herzegovina considers initiation of certain disciplinary procedures against the prosecutors in the case due to delays in the case investigation.

 "The inquiry Board’s conclusions are unacceptable and the RS MPs cannot characterise this case," Radovan Viskovic, Head of the SNSD Caucus in the RSNA during the discussion, adding he never understood why the Inquiry Board took upon itself to qualify this case.